Business Risks

 • A globally harmonized Enterprise Risk Management process

-Those three elements aim to ensure a streamlined Enterprise Risk Management that feeds into business and financial planning and safeguards the achievement of Olympus Corporation’s business objectives and its company strategy by supporting informed decision making.
+Those three elements aim to ensure a streamlined Enterprise Risk Management program that feeds into business and financial planning and safeguards the achievement of Olympus’ business objectives and its company strategy by supporting informed decision making.
+Further building on the global Enterprise Risk Management Portfolio, Olympus conducted Risk Assessments with all relevant functions during the fiscal year, to validate and update Olympus’ regional and global Risk Portfolio.

+Olympus Group has established a committee structure on both a global and regional level, the Global and Regional Risk Assurance and Compliance Committees (G-RACC and R-RACC, collectively the “RACCs”).
 The objectives of the RACCs are to establish, implement and manage a framework for addressing enterprise risk and complying with applicable policies, laws, and regulations.
-Recommendations, guidance and significant risks are regularly reported to the Olympus Group Executive Committee (GEC), the Board of Directors (Board), and the Audit Committee for ongoing monitoring.
+Recommendations, guidance, and significant risks are regularly reported to the Olympus GEC, the Board of Directors, and the Audit Committee for ongoing monitoring.

-< Enterprise Risk Management Organizational Chart >
+Figure: Enterprise Risk Management Organizational Chart

 Enterprise Risk Management Methodology and Approach

-The Olympus Group has established a global Enterprise Risk Management Methodology and Approach which includes five Risk Categories (1.
+Olympus Group has established a global Enterprise Risk Management Methodology and Approach which includes five Risk Categories (1.
 Strategic (incl.
 External), 2.
 Operations & Product, 3.
 Financial, 4.
 Governance, and 5.
 IT & Digital) and corresponding Risk Sub-Categories.

-< Enterprise Risk Management Risk Categories >
+Table: Enterprise Risk Management Risk Categories

 • Exposure which is determined by likelihood and impact.
 The likelihood indicates the probability of a risk materializing, while the impact assesses the severity of the consequences if a risk does materialize.
 Likelihood and impact levels are defined as quantitative (financial) or qualitative criteria.